 On February 8, 2023, ATAK issued an unsecured promissory note (the "February Extension Note") in the amount of \$135,000 to the Sponsor, in exchange for the Sponsor depositing such amounts into the Trust Account order to extend the amount of time ATAK has available to complete a business combination by one (1) month from February 9, 2023 to March 9, 2023.
 The February Extension Note does not bear interest, and matures (subject to the waiver against trust provisions) upon the earlier of (i) two (2) days following the date on which the Business Combination is consummated or liquidation and (ii) August 31, 2023.
-Repayment of the February Extension Note shall be made no later than twenty (20) business days following the closing of the Business Combination.
-ATAK has not drawn funds against the February Extension Note In addition, ATAK issued an unsecured promissory note (the "February Working Capital Note") in the amount of \$90,000 to the Sponsor, in exchange for the Sponsor depositing such amounts in ATAK's working capital account, in order to provide ATAK with additional working capital.
+Repayment of the February Extension Note In addition, ATAK issued an unsecured promissory note (the "February Working Capital Note") in the amount of \$90,000 to the Sponsor, in exchange for the Sponsor depositing such amounts in ATAK's working capital account, in order to provide ATAK with additional working capital.
 The Working Capital Note does not bear interest, and matures (subject to the waiver against trust provisions) upon the earlier of (i) two (2) days following the date on which the Business Combination is consummated and (ii) the date of the liquidation of ATAK.